1. What is Cancervive’s purpose?

 Yes.
 Wellspring is a network of cancer centres across Canada.
 Riders can raise funds in support of their local centre.

-4. Who pays for the expenses of the Cancervive events such as the Gala, Golf tournament, Cancervive Challenge Program and the Cancervive Peloton Project?
+4. Who pays for the expenses of Cancervive events such as the Golf tournament and the Tour du Cancervive?

 Corporate sponsors, participant entry fees and auction items provide all the funds to cover the costs of our fundraising efforts.
 We would encourage everyone to support these sponsors, as they are the driving force behind Cancervive's success.

-5. Why the change to the Canary Challenge for 2013?
+5. Why the change to the Tour du Cancervive 2016?

 Cancervive launched the Warrior program in 2005 when the organization flew a person who was undergoing cancer treatment to Austin, Texas, to participate in the charity ride hosted by the Lance Armstrong Foundation.

 This reprieve from the stresses of cancer treatment, along with the ability to participate in an event with other cancer survivors, was a very uplifting experience for our first Warrior in 2005.
 In 2006, Cancervive expanded this program to include 17 Warriors.
 The Warrior Program is an important part of the Peloton Project.
-We are hoping to bring many warriors to San Francisco, California this year.
 Since the beginning, Cancervive has had 155 warriors, with the youngest being only 2 years old and the oldest 83.

 No. While cancer research is a very good cause, Cancervive focuses on helping Canadian cancer survivors directly.

-No, there is still room in the roster for 2013.
-We are always looking for more volunteers as well.
+No, there is still room in the roster for 2016.
+Volunteer positions for the Tour du Cancervive are all filled.
 You can attend our events and help us fundraise.
-CPP is a project that depends on volunteers, and we take note of those who have spent time volunteering in support of Cancervive.
+Cancervive events always depend on volunteers, and we take note of those who have spent time volunteering in support of our organization.

-11. How do I apply to become a CPP rider?
+9. How do I apply to become a Tour du Cancervive rider?

 Our application forms are available on our website.
-If you are interested in becoming a Peloton Rider, please complete the form or get in touch with the General Manager to set up an appointment.
+If you are interested in becoming a rider, please complete the form or get in touch with the General Manager to set up an appointment.

-13. What commitment is required to be part of the CPP ride?
+10. What commitment is required to be part of the Tour du Cancervive ride?

 The commitment is to fundraise for Cancer survivorship.
 The ride itself is the reward for the hard work throughout the year.

-Each individual must meet a minimum fundraising commitment of $10,000.
-Other expectations are: volunteering for Cancervive events; participating in team cycling practices; organizing an event with your team; and taking responsibility for your cancer Warrior prior to and in San Francisco, California (if you choose to select a Warrior).
+Each individual must meet a minimum fundraising commitment of $2,500.
+Other expectations are: volunteering for Cancervive events; participating in group cycling practices; organizing your own fundraising event; and taking responsibility for your cancer Warrior (if you choose to select a Warrior).

-Beyond the volunteer time commitment to support the goals of Cancervive, riders must also prepare physically and mentally for a nine-day round-the-clock adventure.
+Beyond the volunteer time commitment to support the goals of Cancervive, riders must also prepare physically and mentally for a 5-day cycling adventure.
 We are there to help with preparations, but it takes a dedicated effort to ensure the Team is ready to go when the time comes.

 Everyone is welcome to participate and sign up.
-There is a fundraising commitment of $4,000 for all participants.
+The more, the merrier.

 No. There are other cancer related fundraising groups that have cycling as one of their components.
 Cancervive is a local grassroots organization that is volunteer based.
 We do not allocate budget for advertising or promotional campaigns.
 We are also not a charity – we remain a foundation so that we can minimize overhead.